madvoid/Source_Localization/README.md

 # Source Localization

 Use particle swarm optimization (PSO) and possible MCMC to perform source localization in 3D unsteady environments.
 Work in progress.
-Being completed in python in case some sweet libraries need to be used in the future
+Being completed in python in case some sweet libraries need to be used in the future.
+While a few more commits will be pushed here, long-term future development will happen at https://github.com/UtahEFD/Source_Localization

 ## Data